4. Material accounting policy information and significant judgements, estimates and assumptions

 Revenue is recognized when the Company satisfies the performance obligation by transferring the promised services to the customers.
 Services are considered performed when the customer obtains control, whereby the customer gets the ability to direct the use of such services and substantially obtains all benefits from the services.
 When there is uncertainty as to measurement or ultimate collectability, revenue recognition is postponed until such uncertainty is resolved.

-Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price adjusted with variable consideration, if any
+Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price adjusted with variable consideration, if any is allocated to that performance obligation.
+Revenue also excludes taxes collected from the customers.

-In order to determine, if it is acting as principal or as an agent, the entity shall determine whether the nature of its promise is a performance obligation to provide the specified services itself (i.e. the entity is a principal) or to arrange for those services to be provided by the other party (i.e. the entity is an agent) for all its revenue arrangements.
+In order to determine if it is acting as principal or as an agent, the entity shall determine whether the nature of its promise is a performance obligation to provide the specified services itself (i.e. the entity is a principal) or to arrange for those services to be provided by the other party (i.e. the entity is an agent) for all its revenue arrangements.

 Service revenue

-Service revenue includes rental revenue for use of sites, recoveries of rates and taxes (e.g. municipal taxes relating to the sites) and energy revenue for the provision of energy for operation of sites.
+Service revenue includes rental revenue for the use of sites, recoveries of rates and taxes (e.g. municipal taxes relating to the sites) and energy revenue for the provision of energy for operation of sites.

 Rental revenue is recognized as and when services are rendered on a monthly basis as per the contractual terms prescribed under master service agreement entered with customer.
-The Company has ascertained that the lease payment received are straight lined over the period of the contract.
+The Company has ascertained that the lease payments received are straight lined over the period of the contract.

 Exit Charges on site exit and equipment de-loading is recognised when uncertainty relating to such exit and de-loading is resolved and it is probable that a significant reversal relating to recoverability of these charges will not occur.

-When the Company receives upfront reimbursement from its customer towards recovery of capital expenditure, the upfront consideration received is deferred and recognised as revenue over the period of the contract.
+When the Company receives an upfront reimbursement from its customer towards recovery of capital expenditure, the upfront consideration received is deferred and recognised as revenue over the period of the contract.

 Energy revenue is recognized over the period on a monthly basis upon satisfaction of performance obligation as per contracts with the customers.
 The transaction price is the consideration received from customers based on prices agreed as per the contract with the customers.
 The determination of standalone selling prices is not required as the transaction prices are stated in the contract based on the identified performance obligation.

-Unbilled revenue represents revenues recognized for the services rendered for the period falling after the last invoice raised to customer till the period end.
+Unbilled revenue represents revenues recognized for the services rendered for the period falling after the last invoice raised to customers till the period end.
 These are billed in subsequent periods based on the prices specified in the master service agreement with the customers, whereas invoicing in excess of revenues are classified as unearned revenues.
 The Company collects GST on behalf of the government and therefore, it is not an economic benefit flowing to the Company, hence it is excluded from revenue.

 Use of significant judgements in revenue recognition

-Judgement is required to determine the transaction price for the contract.
 The transaction price could be either a fixed amount of customer consideration or variable consideration with elements such as discounts, service level credits, waivers etc. The estimated amount of variable consideration is adjusted in the transaction price only to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur and is reassessed at the end of each reporting period.

 There is no additional impact of SLA penalty as the Company already estimates SLA penalty amount and the same is provided for at each month end.
 The SLA penalty is presented as net off with revenue in the Statement of profit and loss.

 Determination of standalone selling price does not involve significant judgement for the Company.
 The Company exercises judgement in determining whether the performance obligation is satisfied at a point in time or over a period of time.
 The Company considers the indicators on how customer consumes benefits as services are rendered in making the evaluation.
-Contract fulfillment costs are
+Contract fulfillment

-generally expensed as incurred.
+costs are generally expensed as incurred.
 The assessment of this criteria requires the application of judgement, in particular when considering if costs generate or enhance resources to be used to satisfy future performance obligations and whether costs are expected to be recovered.

 j) Finance income